ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/getting-your-attendee-information.md

   - EU
   - AP

-### Know your AWS region and account
+## Know Your AWS Region and Account

+{: .note }
+> Most often, if you are taking the workshop in North America, you will use the US West region.
+If you are taking the workshop in Europe, you will use the EU region.
+If you are taking the workshop in Asia-Pacific, you will use the AP region.

-Depending on your class, your instructor will let you know which AWS region to use:
+Depending on your class, your instructor will let you know which AWS region to use.

   - sysdig-kraken-hunter-us (905418274209) -> us-west-1
   - sysdig-kraken-hunter-eu (339712937206) -> eu-central-1
   - sysdig-kraken-hunter-ap (381492038270) -> ap-southeast-2

-### Completed
+## Completed

 You have now completed the getting your attendee information section and have the credentials and other information you need to access your AWS and Sysdig accounts.